A STEWARD, A MISSION, AND A TREE

 How did God answer your call?

 Part of getting your van repaired included an offer of a new job.

 A church under a tree?

+I found one right away in Livingstone.
 And I called my family and told them all about it.

 You still had no money.
 How did you pay for them to come and join you?